mfkiwl/rk-open-docs/TOOL/Rockchip_Introduction_Partition_EN.md

 | TRUST     | 0x4000            | 0x6000             | 0x4000             | 4MB      |

 Note:  Using NAND FLASH, The address 0x40 may write with the loader image，its share 0-4MB space with the parameter, and the valid data will not be overwritten.

+## 3. Partition Definition Specification

+1. All partitions which are written by bootrom, pre-loader, uboot and trust must be palced before recovery partition.
+2. Any new partitions added by the customer,  which are written by the pre-loader, uboot and trust, should be placed before the recovery partition;
+3. The misc, vbmeta and security partitions which is used by rockchip should be placed before the recovery partition.